 Gakpo breaks the deadlock

 In the 72nd minute, the Netherlands finally found the opening they had been pressing for.
 Cody Gakpo received possession just outside the area, found space, and placed a precise finish to make it 1-0.
 It looked like enough.
-Morocco had little over 20 minutes to find an equalizer against a Dutch side that knew how to protect a lead.
+Morocco had conceded their defensive structure to give the Netherlands possession, and a single defensive lapse had been punished.
+A Dutch side with this quality would normally see out a one-goal lead in the final 20 minutes without drama.

 Diop's header in the 90+1 minute